shengliangd/shengliangd.github.io/_includes/about/en.md

 During the past months at Momenta, I designed and developed a powerful & easy-to-use debugging platform from scratch, significantly alleviating the burdens faced by both the R&D and road test teams.
 Recently, I’m having a new internship in Tusen.

 I’m also exploring the possibility of making contributions in AI interpretability, especially for large language models (LLM) (though much to catch up!).
-I believe they are vital given the rapid development of LLM-based applications.
+I believe the interpretability is vital given the rapid development of LLM-based applications.
 I also share interesting things I learned via short videos, search for user '\_\_起名太难\_\_' on BiliBili if you are interested!

 ## Publications